 Certain ticks in Turkey carry the Crimean-Congo haemorragic fever (CCHF) virus, with hundreds of cases (and fatalities in two figures) annually, though the danger seems confined to rural areas of several provinces between Ankara and the Black Sea.

-For more serious conditions go to one of the public clinics (sağlık ocağı), or a hospital (hastane), indicated by a blue street sign with a large white “H” on it.
-Hospitals are either public (Devlet Hastane or SSK Hastanesi) or private (Özel Hastane); the latter are (usually) preferable in terms of cleanliness and standard of care, and since all foreigners must pay for treatment, you may as well get the best available.
+For more serious conditions. go to one of the public clinics (sağlık ocağı), or a hospital (hastane), indicated by a blue street sign with a large white “H” on it.
+Hospitals are either public (Devlet Hastane or SSK Hastanesi) or private (Özel Hastane).
+In terms of cutting bureaucracy and speed of treatment it is far better to use a private hospital, especially as many of the major ones have an English- (and often other languages) speaking assistant whose job is to deal with foreigners.
 Fees are lower than in northern Europe and North America but still substantial enough to make insurance cover essential (there are no reciprocal healthcare arrangements between Turkey and the EU).
-The medical faculties of major universities – eg İstanbul, İzmir, Edirne and Bursa – also have teaching hospitals infinitely better than the state hospitals, but less expensive than the private ones.
-Admission desks of private hospitals can also recommend their affiliated doctors if you don’t want or need to be an in-patient.
-If you’re too ill to move, but must summon a doctor, hotel-room visits will cost about €50, with perhaps another €25 for medication delivered from a local pharmacy.
+Expect to pay €35 and up to see a general doctor in a hospital, €90 and up to see a specialist consultant.
+The medical faculties of major universities – eg İstanbul, İzmir, Edirne, Antalya and Bursa – also have teaching hospitals, which are infinitely better than the state hospitals, but usually less expensive than the private ones.
+Summoning a doctor to your hotel room will cost about €50, plus medication delivered from a local pharmacy.
 If you’re on a package tour, the better companies will have arrangements with competent, English-speaking doctors and dentists in or near the resort.
-In a medical emergency summon an ambulance by dialling t 112.
+In a medical emergency, summon an ambulance by dialling t 112.

-Contraception and female hygeine
+Contraception and female hygiene

 International brands of birth control pills (doğum kontrol hapıları) are sold at pharmacies.
-Condoms (preservatif) are sold in most pharmacies and also supermarkets like Gima and Migros; don’t buy off street-carts, where stock may be tampered with or expired.
+Condoms (preservatif) are sold in most pharmacies and also supermarkets like Migros; don’t buy off street-carts, where stock may be tampered with or expired.
 Tampons are available from pharmacies and supermarkets at UK prices; Orkid is the adequate domestic brand of “sanitary towel”.